chris-greening/chris-greening-blog/posts/Scraping every post on an Instagram profile with less than 10 lines of Python/README.md

 Click [here](https://github.com/chris-greening/instascrape/tree/master/tutorial/examples/JoeBiden) for the full code, dataset, and file containing all the URLs used in this tutorial.

-If you have any questions, feel free to drop them in the comments below, message me, or email me at chris@christophergreening.com!
+If you have any questions, feel free to drop them in the comments below, message me, or contact me at [my website](https://www.christophergreening.com/)!

 ![Alt Text](https://dev-to-uploads.s3.amazonaws.com/i/fxi3v27am3jm2xihyp3j.png)